-The time complexity of the given algorithm is $O(\mathcal{N})$, where \mathcal{N} is the number of users present.
+The time complexity of the given algorithm is O(NQ), where N is the number of users present and Q is the number of compartments.
 In order to calculate the number of users sensed in the candidate directions, a for loop is coined.
 The loop is iterated N times to calculate the number of users found under each compartment for a given beamwidth.
 It is undesirable to sense in multiple directions as the time required for sensing increases.
 Inside the inner loop, an if statement with time complexity O(1) is used.
 Therefore the overall complexity does not get affected.
 The number of beams required to sense decreases, considering that we combine the users in a given range of the beamwidth or merge the users of different beamwidths depending on the location of the users.